brianom95/brianom95.github.io/_posts/2015-05-29-antarctica.md

     <img width="400" src="/images/ant14.jpeg">
 </p>

-Most runners returned to the ship but I stayed for another hour.
+Most runners returned to the ship right away, but I stayed for another hour.
 Ab, our bird expert, brought me close to some nearby penguins and got us surrounded by them.
 I also spoke with people in the Chilean research base who were out supporting us.
 Back on the ship, the hot shower felt amazing.
 There was such a good atmosphere at dinner that night, with celebrations all around.
 John and Nick had finished in second and third place, earning nice trophies and an emotional applause.
 (Second place at nearly 70 years old!)

 ## The Final Continent

 Thankfully the crew made the call that they could run the ship much quicker on the way back as it was calmer, allowing us one more day on the continent.
 This meant we had time for two excursions.

 The following morning we woke at Hannah Point and headed ashore by zodiac.
 Huge penguin colonies covered the hillside, surprising us both by their tiny size, and their smell.
 Most were Gentoo penguins, with a few Chinstraps (which can dive over 100m).
 The males were building nests where half collected nice stones from the water, while the others stole from their neighbours.
 The resulting squabbling was entertaining to watch.
-Short video [here](https://youtube.com/shorts/syIi8pkSntM?is=Bpf9TXAczFB5p_bd).
+Short video [here](https://youtube.com/shorts/4AipKqf6MYo?is=Dz32J9zEIMrlbLZ0).

 <p align="center" width="100%">
     <img width="400" src="/images/ant12.jpeg">